 speaker

 David Acheson

-Executive Vice President, Commercial
+Executive Vice President of Commercial

 Yeah, Colleen, look, thank you for the question, first of all.
 We don't know.
 It's unpredictable, right?
 I don't know what will happen with the funding of the foundation overall.
-We have taken the approach that we anticipate, and we're working under the assumption that it won't, and that's why we do anticipate our sampling and our injections to continue to grow, but the balance between samples and commercial doses that are out there will be balanced a little bit differently.
-So that's where we sit on our observations of
+We have taken the approach that we anticipate, and we're working under the assumption that it won't.
+And that's why we do anticipate our sampling and our injections to continue to grow, but the balance between samples and commercial doses that are out there will be balanced a little bit differently.
+So that's where we sit on our observations of it.

 speaker

-Colleen Cossie
+Colleen Cossey

-Analyst, Baird
+Analyst, Bayard

+speaker